danangineer/cosmix-danang/README.md

 To build this image I chose the Universal Blue base image (ghcr.io/ublue-os/base-main:latest).

-My Cosmic has a bare minimum of included applications, no Cosmic store and includes Distrobox.
-As an appstore you can install the flatpak of Bazaar.
+My Cosmic has a bare minimum of included applications and no Cosmic store.

-Flathub support is included in the image, so a 'flatpak install bazaar' has to be sufficient.
+Distrobox and Flathub support are included in the image.

+As an appstore you can install the flatpak of Easyflatpak or Bazaar.

 Out of the official Fedora Cosmic desktop I have excluded a number of applications: